Chapter 8 Advising Travelers with Specific Needs

 APPROACH TO THE IMMUNOCOMPROMISED TRAVELER

 Immunocompromised travelers make up 1%–2% of travelers seen in US travel clinics.
 These travelers pursue itineraries largely similar to those of immunocompetent travelers.
 The pretravel preparation of travelers with immune suppression due to any medical condition, drug, or treatment must take into consideration several issues:

 - What is the cause of the immune suppression?
-Different conditions and medications produce widely varying degrees of compromise, and there are many unknowns in this field.
-Guidance regarding vaccination of immunocompromised travelers is less evidence based than guidance for other categories of travelers but is the best available data and the practices of experienced clinicians.
+Different conditions and medications produce widely varying degrees of immune compromise, and there are many unknowns in this field.
+Guidance regarding vaccination of immunocompromised travelers is less evidence-based than with other categories of travelers; this section provides recommendations based on the best available data and the practices of experienced clinicians.

 - Is the traveler’s underlying medical condition stable?
-The travel health care provider may need to contact the traveler’s primary and specialty care providers (with the patient’s permission) to discuss the traveler’s fitness to travel, give specific medical advice for the proposed itinerary, and verify the drugs and doses composing their usual maintenance regimen, and discuss whether any of the disease-prevention measures recommended for the proposed trip could destabilize the underlying medical condition, directly or through drug interactions.
+The travel health care provider may need to contact the traveler’s primary or specialty care providers (with the patient’s permission) to discuss the traveler’s fitness to travel, give specific medical advice for the proposed itinerary, verify the drugs and doses composing their usual maintenance regimen, and discuss whether any of the disease-prevention measures recommended for the proposed trip could destabilize the underlying medical condition, directly or through drug interactions.

-- If an immunocompromised traveler were to become ill while traveling, what would be the health care options (see Chapter 2, Obtaining Health Care Abroad for the Ill Traveler)?
+- If an immunocompromised traveler were to become ill while traveling, what are the health care options (see Chapter 2, Obtaining Health Care Abroad)?
 What would the traveler do should medical evacuation be required?
-An immunocompromised traveler must have a plan for when and how to seek care overseas and how to pay for it.
+An immunocompromised traveler should have a plan for when and how to seek care overseas and how to pay for it.

 The traveler’s immune status is particularly relevant to immunizations.
 Overall considerations for vaccine recommendations, such as destination and the likely risk of exposure to disease, are the same for immunocompromised travelers as for other travelers.
 The risk of severe illness or death from a vaccine-preventable disease must be weighed against potential adverse events from administering a live vaccine to an immunocompromised patient.
 In some complex cases when travelers cannot tolerate recommended immunizations or prophylaxis, the traveler should consider changing the itinerary, altering the activities planned during travel, or deferring the trip.

 For purposes of clinical assessment and approach to immunizations, immunocompromised travelers may be thought of as falling into 1 of 4 groups, based on mechanism and level of immune suppression.
-Vaccine recommendations for different categories of immunocompromised adults are shown in Table 8-08.
+Vaccine recommendations for different categories of immunocompromised adults are shown in Table 8-01.

 MEDICAL CONDITIONS WITHOUT SIGNIFICANT IMMUNOLOGIC COMPROMISE